 I will ask you to sleep with your head raised a bit to help with the swelling.
 Try not to sleep on your side where your ears can be disturbed.
-You'll be wearing a sort of head dress that will provide protection to your ears.
+You'll be wearing a sort of head dress that will provide protection.

 How long until I get to see the final results of my otoplasty?

-Full recovery can take up to six to eight weeks and you should be able to enjoy the results you’ve been waiting for.
+Full recovery after this facial plastic surgery can take up to six to eight weeks and you should be able to enjoy the results you’ve been waiting for.
 You should experience no hearing loss.
 In fact, your hearing may be improved depending on the type of otoplasty you've had.